-You have reached an agreement with your spouse and he/she has signed the Marital and Property Settlement Agreement and he/she consented to the entry of the final decree (Document #41a or #57a, page 7).
+You have reached an agreement with your spouse and he/she has signed the Marital and Property Settlement Agreement and he/she consented to the entry of the final decree (Document #76 or #93, page 7).
 Both parties can attend the hearing on the final decree, but it is NOT NECESSARY.
 Only one party must attend.
-If you decide you will attend the hearing, you should be prepared to answer any questions asked of you by the Judge.
+If you decide you will attend the hearing, you should be prepared to be sworn in, sit in the witness stand, and answer any questions asked of you by the other party or the Judge.

-If you do not want to attend the hearing on the Final Decree, complete and sign Form #59 in front of a notary public.
+Form #96 If you do not want to attend the hearing on the final decree, complete and sign Form #96 in front of a notary public.
 Make 2 copies.
 File original with the Clerk of Court.
-Mail or deliver one copy to your spouse.
+Mail or deliver 1 copy to your spouse.
 You will be sent a Notice of Entry of Final Decree once the hearing is held.